-What we like: Built to last
+PROS: Built to last

-What we don’t like: Dated design for new comers
+CONS: Dated design for new comers

 Grado has been in the headphone market for a long time now.
 Most headphones on their list have been there for a significant portion of the company’s lifetime.
 With all the tech that has come up in the headphone zone, the brand has stood the test of time.
 The Grado SR60i is no exception.
 Formerly known as the Grado SR60, The SR60i is a classic headphone and remains a favorite to most headphone enthusiasts and me.